HuidaeCho/projpicker/README.md

   'extent': [[ulx, uly], [urx, ury], [lrx, lry], [llx, lly]] }
 ```
 Just four corners may not be enough to correctly represent the boundary of a certain projection on an EPSG:4326 map.
+Extent will be in coordinates in EPSG:4326.

 # Plan